+- Why is it important to understand that biology is based on random processes

-- What is randomness in biology? - How does randomness arise? - How is randomness measured in biological systems? - What is the biological role and function of randomness?
+- What is randomness in biology?

+- How does randomness arise?

+- How is randomness measured in biological systems?

+- Does randomness have a purpose in biology?

-Section 1: This section serves to introduce the concept of stochasticity in biology, which is an advanced topic that is typically not covered sufficiently in standard biology textbooks.
+Section 1: This section serves to introduce the concept of randomness (stochasticity) in biology, which is an advanced topic that is typically not covered sufficiently in standard biology textbooks.
 This section will also provide a conceptual framework for section 2 of the overall course.

-In this section 1, students will be introduced to the concept of randomness in biology and also how randomness can arise both in space and time.
+Biology is based on random processes and the evidence is all around us.
+However, we often do not realize appreciate the importance of randomness for all living systems.
+In section 1, students will be introduced to the concept of randomness in biology and also how randomness can arise both in space and time.
 The overall goal is to provide a more realistic and deeper understanding of actual molecular and biological processes that take place within the cell.
 Specifically, we will start with randomness at the single molecule level and then expand all the way to the population level.
 We will refer to a few select research papers that represent landmark studies on this topic.

 At the conclusion of this section, we will have discussed fundamental questions such as: What is randomness in biology?
 How does randomness arise in a biological system?
 How can we measure randomness as a function of time and space?
 What is the functional role of randomness in biology?
-And why it is absolutely necessary to be quantitative in order to understand biological processes that are based
+And why it is absolutely necessary to be quantitative in order to understand biological processes that are based on randomness.

-- September 24 Introduction to course and concept of stochasticity (a.k.a. noise/randomness) - September 27 What is the source of randomness?
-Single molecule events enzymes - September 29 Current topic: random mutations in RNA viruses - October 1 What is the source of randomness?
-Single molecule events enzymes - October 4 Randomness in the brain noisy ion channels - October 6 Can gene expression be random?
-The "noisy" central dogma of biology - October 8 Can gene expression be random?
-The "noisy" central dogma of biology - October 11 Randomness in cellular differentiation bacteria - October 13 Randomness in cellular differentiation bacteria and beyond - October 15 Randomness in development The compound eye of fruit flies - October 18 Can cells control/suppress noise organization and timing. - October 20 How does the brain cope with noisy channels? - October 22 How can multicellular development be accurate despite noise? - October 25 Review for the midterm - October 27 Midterm (in person)
+- September 23 Introduction to course and concept of stochasticity (a.k.a. noise/randomness) - September 26 What is the source of randomness?
+Single molecule events enzymes - September 28 Current topic: random mutations in RNA viruses - September 30 What is the source of randomness?
+Single molecule events enzymes - October 3 Randomness in the brain noisy ion channels - October 5 Can gene expression be random?
+The "noisy" central dogma of biology - October 7 Can gene expression be random?
+The "noisy" central dogma of biology - October 10 Randomness in cellular differentiation bacteria - October 12 Randomness in cellular differentiation bacteria and beyond - October 14 Randomness in development The compound eye of fruit flies - October 17 Can cells control/suppress noise organization and timing. - October 19 How does the brain cope with noisy channels? - October 21 How can multicellular development be accurate despite noise? - October 24 Review for the midterm - October 26 Midterm (in person)